 ‘Know who doesn’t worry?’ he asked.
 ‘The same people who don’t pay their taxes.
 Fools, fucking assholes.’

 He’d never sworn like that, not at me anyway, and I felt the words prickle my neck.
-The gulls descended, shrieking, stabbing the fish, puffing their wings.
-They tore at the deck, all white feathers and black eyes.
 We continued to play, wordlessly.
 Dinnertime passed.
 The kitchen windows turned the deep green of a chalkboard.
 The evening rain began, beading against the glass of the back door like sweat.
 I won game eight and, as victor, pulled the lever, spilling the checkers back onto the table.
 As we sorted through reds and blacks my father said, ‘We might not always have the luxuries we do now, that’s all I’m saying.
 We can’t just float around and wait for money to fall like mensa.’

 ‘Manna,’ I said.
 I wouldn’t have corrected him, but I could see him cracking, getting angry.
 I’d always suspected that there was another side to my father that he left in Alaska each year, a part of him we never saw.
 ‘Mensa’s the club for geniuses.’

 His eyes narrowed through the board, his mouth narrowed under his beard.
 ‘Which you’re clearly in.’
 He still didn’t raise his voice.

 ‘All right,’ I said.
 ‘I know.’